 It’s best practice to make things scannable so readers can quickly find the information they’re looking for.
 Unlike home pages, service pages, and landing pages, don’t be fooled into thinking that visitors should read every word.

-The goal of your blog content is to help people find what they’re looking for so as fast as possible so they can decide what to do next—which can often include contacting your firm.
+The goal of your blog content is to help people find what they're looking for as quickly as possible so they can decide what to do next—which can often include contacting your firm.

 Service Page